Taraxtix/NotSoGood/README.md

 #### -- IF-ELSE --

-`do` consume the value on the top of the stack (If it is false (0) it goes to the first instruction after the `else` keyword otherwise it go to the next instruction)
-`else` always jump to the first instruction after the `end` keyword
+`do` Consume the value on the top of the stack (If it is false (0) it goes to the first instruction after the `else` keyword otherwise it go to the next instruction) `else` always jump to the first instruction after the `end` keyword

 ```
 if cond do
     ...